fontforge/designwithfontforge.com/en-US/Punctuation_and_Symbols.md

 <p class="p1">Parentheses should draw on the design of related shapes, such as D, C, and G.

 <p class="p1">Braces are notable in that their design varies to a greater degree.
 Braces have this in common with the question mark.
-The distribution of weight in braces may be like weight distribution of the numbers, in that it may sometimes violate the rules you follow in the rest of the design.</p>
+The distribution of weight in braces may be like weight distribution of the numbers, in that it may sometimes violate the rules you follow in the rest of the design.